-Qualified Student with a Disability
+Student Disability Services

 Student Disability Complaint Procedure

-Eastern Virginia Medical School is committed to resolving complaints of discrimination or barriers to persons with a documented disability at the earliest and most informal level.
 Discrimination can include, but is not limited to, failure to accommodate the student’s disability effectively, exclusion from an EVMS program or activity, and/or disability-related harassment.

-Students who are currently receiving accommodations are urged to bring their concerns to the person responsible for the behavior or actions first, however if the issue is not resolved with the person addressed or if the student does not feel comfortable addressing the person(s) involved the student may submit an electronic Disability Compliant Form within 15 days of the incident.
+Students who are currently receiving accommodations are urged to bring their concerns to the person responsible for the behavior or actions first, however if the issue is not resolved with the person addressed or if the student does not feel comfortable addressing the person(s) involved the student may submit an electronic Disability Complaint Form within 15 days of the incident.